Stackato-Apps/stackato-elasticsearch-plugin/README.md

       "message" : "Hello, World!"
     }'

-I would like you to try running this curl request from your local computer.
+Try running this curl request from your local computer.
 You can use a [Rest client](http://code.google.com/p/rest-client/) if you don’t have curl, and there is a cool
 [Chrome extension](https://chrome.google.com/webstore/detail/cokgbflfommojglbmbpenpphppikmonn?hc=search&amp;hcp=main)
 to do this as well.
-If all went well, you should see a success response:
+If all went well, you should see a successful response:

     {"ok":true,"_index":"twitter","_type":"tweet","_id":"1","_version":1}